 Stories should be told.
 If you were trying to show everything, you would make a movie, not a book.

-Description can be beautiful, but keep it to a minimum or your book will turn into Les Miserables, a nearly 1,500 page book which easily could be told in a third of the length if it wasn’t bogged down with unnecessary description.
+Description can be beautiful, but keep it to a minimum or your book will turn into Les Miserables, a nearly 1,500 page book which easily could be told in a third of the length if it wasn’t bogged down with unnecessary description (saying that, I still love that particular book, but boy is it slow).

 What is your view on “Show Don’t Tell?”
 Do you agree with me?
 Or do you think showing is more important than telling?
 Let me know and, as always,